Goechala Trek

 I am a single trekker; what should I do?

-We have fixed group departure dates for Solo Hikers, and can join a group of trekkers leaving for the Goechala Trek.
+We have fixed group departure dates for Solo Hikers, and you can join a group of trekkers leaving for the Goechala Trek.
 The itinerary can also be customized for a minimum of two people on a date of your choice.

 Talk to us if you have any doubts.
 Our experienced outdoor adventure team is always ready to help you plan your treks and tours in Sikkim.
 Our team will assist you throughout the whole process, from the moment you decide until you return from the trek.